The Tighza Project (and Village Association)

 Use local services i.e. mules, village minibus and taxis

 We try to get 5 litre bottles of water which are reused to collect drinking water.
 Even 1.5 litre bottles are reused by villagers.
 Reducing plastic waste.
-In addition there is now a recycling collection for plastic bottles.

 We encourage regular trekkers and travellers to bring water treatment tablets or purchase water filtration products rather than purchasing plastic bottled water.
 Many similar systems are available including the StrawForLife to name just one we are familiar with.
 This allows travellers to drink out of any of the water sources, lake, tap water and so on.
 (Tap Water is safe to brush your teeth directly if just brushing and swilling out)